KitsuneLab-Development/K4-System/README.md

 - [**CounterStrikeSharp**](https://github.com/roflmuffin/CounterStrikeSharp/releases): CounterStrikeSharp allows you to write server plugins in C# for Counter-Strike 2/Source2/CS2
 - **MySQL Database (Version 5.2 or higher):** This project requires a MySQL database to store and manage data.
 You can host your own MySQL server or use a third-party hosting service.
 Make sure it's at least version 5.2 or higher.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Addons

+You can get these addons to make K4 and your server gameplay much better:

+- [**K4-Missions**](https://www.buymeacoffee.com/k4ryuu/e/212956): This masterpiece lets you create your own missions to your server, through a really easy json file (5 line per mission).
+You don't have to configure big codes or so, just easily add few words and the mission is generated automatically.
+Normal players have less mission slots than VIPs so it's good to entertain your players and get more rank purchase possibly.
+The code is really really complex for the basic level of CSS scripts, because the hooks are made "dynamically" to support everything.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>